inf112-v21/G6-1/README.md

 * When running all tests at once, your computer may run out of memory.
 If this happens, just try running less tests at once, or try running all of them again.

+* When standing on the edge of an express conveyor you are moved two positions.
+This should be only one position.

+* Occasionally the ready button fails to work in single player.
+If you reset and re-chose cards, this should work.

+* Currently we display damage token and health in the GUI.
+These are implemented in the GUI but not back-end yet, as we needed more time to complete it, but it will be implemented ASAP.